 Step 2: Review Future State of Business

 After looking at the financial information, the next step is to focus on the future of the company, to see where the business is headed.
 We don’t want to focus on an area of the business that is being outsourced, being obsoleted, or not aligned with the company vision.
-This is an area where your customers want you to go.
+This is an area where your customers and stakeholders want you to go.

 Artifact: Future State Value Stream Map